View on GitHub

 Credits

-Based on/forked from letienne’s original code, with improvement by various contributors (see commit history).
+Based on letienne’s original code, with improvements by various contributors (see commit history).

 License